Cardboard Catering Trays

 Why Lid-Style Trays Help During Events

-• Prevents dust contact during transport
+• Limits dust contact during transport

-• Makes stacking easier in delivery vehicles
+• Supports stacking in delivery vehicles

-• Supports event delivery and off-site catering
+• Supports off-site catering and event delivery

 • Reduces accidental contact and smudging

-• Keeps food organized until serving time
+• Keeps food arranged until serving time

 Lid Type Material Strength Best Use Surface Style